triggan/neptune-workshop-ui/README.md

 Lastly, we will deploy a static website to Amazon S3 to complete the front end for this application.
 This application was built using the Facebook create-react-app library.
 The code for the application can be found [here](https://github.com/triggan/neptune-workshop-ui/tree/master/website).
 However, we are only going to deploy the compiled version (webpack'd version) of the application in the sake of time.
 Complete the following steps to complete this deployment:

 1. Download the website content files from the link here: [Graph Front-End Content](https://github.com/triggan/neptune-workshop-ui/blob/master/website.zip)
-2. Create an S3 bucket in the EU Frankfurt region (eu-central-1).
+2. Create an S3 bucket in the same region containing your Neptune cluster.
 (Be sure to use a globally unique name.)
 3. Configure this bucket to host a static S3 website.
 a.
 Open the bucket settings by clicking on the bucket name in the S3 console.
 b.
 Click on the Properties tab.